 - A. An Exhibitor may enter multiple Obedience classes with different dogs.
 Each dog may only enter one Obedience class. - B. A Junior Division Exhibitor can identify their dog as a Veteran to exhibit during registration if their dog is 7 years old or older for Obedience class only prior to the Trial.
-This will allow the dog to jump at a height ONE LEVEL below their official jumping height along with staying in the higher Obedience class level attained through County or State Fair qualifying scores and still be eligible to compete for Grand/Reserve Champion in Obedience.
-If the dog is unable to jump ONE LEVEL below their height (but is able to jump HALF the required jump height) then the Exhibitor can compete for a qualifying score for state qualifications but is ineligible for County's Grand/Reserve champion award and placement awards.
+This will allow the dog to jump at HALF the required jump height which allows the Exhibitor to compete for a qualifying score for state qualifications but is ineligible for County's Grand/Reserve champion award and placement awards.
 If Exhibitor is unable to jump HALF the required jump height, the exhibitor may drop to non-jumping Obedience class which will allow the Exhibitor to compete for a qualifying score for state qualifications but is ineligible for County's Grand/Reserve champion award and placement awards. - C. Obedience classes will be patterned after the latest AKC obedience guidelines whenever possible.
 Dog registry with AKC is not required in any Obedience class. - D. Junior Division Exhibitors entered in "B" Obedience classes will be judged at a higher skill level (handler errors) than handlers entered in "A" Obedience classes. - E. Only flat or rolled leather collars with buckle or snap closure, flat or rolled nylon collars with buckle or snap closure are allowed in Dog Obedience classes.
 Collars and leashes must be two separate pieces.
 The leash length for all Junior Division Exhibitors in the Beginner Novice Obedience class should be six feet long.
 Junior Division Exhibitors in all other Obedience classes may use a shorter leash.
 No metal choke chains allowed. - F. A dog with any other Obedience title from any national dog association (AKC, UKC, CKC, ASCA, etc.) is not eligible to enter the class for which the degree was awarded, or any lower class, unless that title was won less than four months before the Douglas County Fair & Rodeo. - G. If an exhibitor has two dogs in the same class, they must choose one dog for sits and downs.
 The other dog must be handled by a currently enrolled 4-H member enrolled in the dog project for sits and downs.